mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 </project>
 {% endhighlight %}

-To generate automatically the API documentation, we add the [springdoc-openapi-ui](https://springdoc.org/){:target="_blank"} dependency to our pom.xml:
+To generate automatically the API documentation, we add the [springdoc-openapi-ui](https://springdoc.org/){:target="_blank"} dependency to our pom.xml file.

+The main idea for documenting our back-end RESTful APIs is to communicate what our endpoints are doing to third-party developers.

 {% highlight ruby %}
 <dependency>